Miyuki Takase: All Japan Pro Wrestling (2017)

-Pro Wrestling Wave (2017-present)
+Pro Wrestling Wave (2017–present)

 Takase is known for competing in the promotion's signature events such as the Catch the Wave tournament, making her first appearance at the 2017 edition where she placed herself in the Block A, scoring a total of one point after competing against Rina Yamashita, Nagisa Nozaki, Ryo Mizunami, Yumi Ohka and Asuka.
 At the 2021 edition she fought in the "Power Block" against Ryo Mizunami, Yuu and Yuki Miyazaki and scored two points.
-She scored her best result at the 2020 edition which she won after fighting in the "Potential Block" where she scrored a total of two points after competing against Mio Momono, Sakura Hirota and Tomoka Inaba.
+She scored her best result at the 2020 edition which she won after fighting in the "Potential Block" where she scored a total of two points after competing against Mio Momono, Sakura Hirota and Tomoka Inaba.
 She then defeated Kaori Yoneyama in the semi-finals and Rin Kadokura in the finals from July 1.

-Pure-J (2017-present)
+Pure-J (2017–present)

 Takase is also known for working in Pure-J. At PURE-J Pure Slam Vol. 4 on September 29, 2019, she teamed up with Leon to unsuccessfully challenge Makoto and Moeka Haruhi for the Daily Sports Women's Tag Team Championship.